 - Treating Doctor's Report - outside Australia form (AUS109)

 - Verification of working life residence in Australia form (AUS027)

 - Work Capacity - Customer information form (AUS142)

 If you live outside Australia, excluding New Zealand and have a child support assessment you should download and complete the International application for an Australian child support assessment form (CS1665).

 Different rules apply for child support if you’re living in New Zealand.
-There are specific child support arrangements between Australia and New Zealand.
+There are specific child support between Australia and New Zealand.
 Contact New Zealand Inland Revenue via their website for more information.

 For assistance, please call Child Support on our international phone numbers.